Ericsson, Qualcomm and Thales to take 5G into space

 PHOTO

+- 5G non-terrestrial networks could help to provide complete global 5G coverage – including areas currently not served by terrestrial networks

+- This initial work in France would be to test and validate 5G NTN to gain leverage from the satellite and ICT ecosystem

-Ericsson, French aerospace company Thales, and wireless technology innovator Qualcomm Technologies are planning to take 5G out of this world and across a network of Earth-orbiting satellites.
+Ericsson (NASDAQ: ERIC), French aerospace company Thales (Euronext Paris: HO), and wireless technology innovator Qualcomm Technologies, Inc. (NASDAQ: QCOM) are planning to take 5G out of this world and across a network of Earth-orbiting satellites.

 After having each conducted detailed research, which included multiple studies and simulations, the parties plan to enter smartphone-use-case-focused testing and validation of 5G non-terrestrial networks (5G NTN).